Houston Psychiatrist

 Inspiration can come from a number of sources.
 As a motivation during the struggle against addiction, it can help to think of these sayings from different perspectives or to meditate on some of them that seem particularly pertinent.

-Addiction Quotes Ernest Hemingway
+Addiction Quote Ernest Hemingway

 1. The world breaks everyone and afterward many are strong at the broken places. – Ernest Hemingway